-In this article, I will try to consolidate all the trends I have come across, so we can share all that was shared with us to the readers.
+In this article, I will try to consolidate all the trends I have come across, so we can share all that was shared with us by the readers.

 Unfortunately, some of the requests are to proxy an interview.
 For those who don’t know what this is: It is to pretend to be someone else and appear to the interview as the interviewee.
-While this might have short term results, please bear in mind that companies (especially in US) have a 30 day probation period.
+While this might have short-term results, please bear in mind that companies (especially in the US) have a 30 day probation period.
 So, a successful interview might not necessarily mean a successful job.
-“A short cut is often a wrong cut”- may not be applicable in all situations but in this one, it absolutely does.
+“A shortcut is often a wrong cut”- may not be applicable in all situations but in this one, it absolutely does.

 Now that we have moved past that, we will examine 3 main trends that are gaining momentum.

 If you would like to have a refresher on resume creation, please check this post:

 => How to write a perfect Software Testing resume – Sample QA resume

 Few tips to add to the above article are:

 - Take complete control over your resume: Don’t let a resume creation company, family member or a friend to take this over for you.

 - No mistakes: spelling, grammar, hyphenation, margins, alignment, etc.